Biswas57/chiron/vm_deployment.md

-# Complete Deployment Guide for React + Flask Application on Rocky Linux
+# Complete Deployment Guide for Chiron on Rocky Linux

 ## Initial Setup and Prerequisites